Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 Repeating arrangements for miscellaneous _Asserts_ is a growth steroid.
 And there can be even a deeper negative side effect &thinsp;&mdash;&thinsp; a small error can trigger a salvo of failing tests.
-Such a salute will hardly provide a clue but rather hide it in dependencies - inevitable even with granulated and isolated units and best-structured folders.
+Such a salute will hardly provide a clue, but rather hide it in dependencies - inevitable even with granulated and isolated units and best-structured folders.

 ## 💡I<samp>DEAS</samp>💡